myrazma/2022_Masterthesis_Code/README.md

 Reimers, N., & Gurevych, I. (2019).
 Sentence-BERT: Sentence embeddings using siamese bert-networks.
 Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP), 3982–3992. https://aclanthology.org/D19-1410/

-Schramowski et al. 2021 - Large Pre-trained Language Models Contain Human-like Biases of What is Right and Wrong to Do: https://arxiv.org/abs/2103.11790
+Schramowski, P., Turan, C., Andersen, N., Rothkopf, C. A., & Kersting, K. (2022).
+Large pre- trained language models contain human-like biases of what is right and wrong to do.
+Nature Machine Intelligence, 4(3), 258–268. https://arxiv.org/abs/2103.11790